 is a Senior Program Assistant with the Board on Higher Education and Workforce (BHEW) at the National Academies of Sciences, Engineering, and Medicine.
 Prior to joining the National Academies he worked in a number of professional fields including international development, clinical research, and education.

 Austen holds a dual B.A. in Psychology and Sociology from Guilford College.
 There he developed his interest in social science research and policy through his coursework in behavioral medicine, clinical assessment, public health, health policy, qualitative and quantitative research methodology, race and gender disparities, and social science history.
-Mr. Applegate plans to pursue a Master in Public Health in the future.
-In his free time, Mr. Applegate enjoys being active outdoors, spending time with family and friends, and cooking.
+Austen plans to pursue a Master in Public Health in the future.
+In his free time, Austen enjoys being active outdoors, spending time with family and friends, and cooking.

-Maria Lund Dahlberg is an Program Officer with the Board on Higher Education and Workforce focused on the Science of Effective mentoring in STEMM.
-She has worked with a number of groups across the National Academies of Sciences, Engineering, and Medicine, including the Committee on Science, Engineering, Medicine, and Public Policy, the central Office of Communications, and the National Academy of Medicine.
+Maria Lund Dahlberg is a Program Officer with the Board on Higher Education and Workforce and the Committee on Women in Science, Engineering, and Medicine focused on the Science on Effective Mentoring in STEMM (Science, Technology, Engineering, Mathematics, and Medicine).
+Her work with the National Academies spans topics ranging from equity, inclusion, and diversity in science, through science communications, to postdoctoral research experiences, health care, and innovation ecosystems.
 She came to the National Academies by way of a Christine Mirzayan Science and Technology Policy Fellowship, which she received after completing all requirements short of finalizing the dissertation for her doctorate in physics at the Pennsylvania State University.
 Ms. Dahlberg holds a BA with high honors in physics from Vassar College and an MS in physics from the Pennsylvania State University.